DataONEorg/arctic-semantics/ECSO Tasks and Issues.md

 # ECSO Tasks and Issues List

 ### Tasks
-1. Ensure that ECSO contains terms for describing carbon cycling issues in the Arctic.
+1. Ensure that ECSO contains terms for describing carbon cycling issues in the Arctic
 &nbsp;&nbsp;1.a  requires identifying terms we currently have that are relevant and correctly modeled
 &nbsp;&nbsp;1.b. requires collecting additional terms that we do not yet know about or have not yet incorporated
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.b.1. requires mining metadata and extracting needed term for incorporation into ECSO (R script)